diegozea/JuliaForBioinformatics/docs/src/02_DataStructures.md

 #### Exercise 1

-Write a function to return the distance between two three dimensional points using a for loop and indexing the vectors.
+Write a function to return the distance between two three dimensional points, i.e. two vector of three elements.
+You should use a `for` loop over a range and index the vectors.

 ```@example 02_DataStructures
-# distance(...
+# function distance(a, b...
 ```

 ```@example 02_DataStructures